-The base for plugin measuring moments the HsmMomentsPlugin and is is the parent class of the HsmSourceMomentsPlugin and HsmPsfMomentsPlugin which are specialized measure on the sources (and objects) and PSFs HsmSourceMomentsRoundPlugin is a respectively. further specialized plugin that measures the moments with circular Gaussian weights instead of the elliptical ones in HsmSourceMomentsPlugin.
-The HsmPsfMomentsDebiasedPlugin adds noise to the PSF image to degrade it to have the same signal-to-noise ratio (SNR) as the source image.
+The base plugin for measuring moments the HsmMomentsPlugin is and isthe parent of the HsmSourceMomentsPlugin and HsmPsfMomentsPlugin which are specialized measure on the sources (and objects) and PSFs HsmSourceMomentsRoundPlugin is a respectively. further specialized plugin that measures the moments with circular Gaussian weights instead of the elliptical ones in HsmSourceMomentsPlugin.
+HsmPsfMomentsDebiasedPlugin adds noise to the PSF image to degrade it to have the same signal-to-noise ratio (SNR) as the source image.
 This makes the ellipticity calculated from this plugin have the same bias as the source ellipticity The PSF moments from this plugin should be used when calculating ellipticity residuals so the bias is largely cancelled.
 Having the various specializations as distinct plugins allows an object to be measured under different configurations simultaneously and included in the output catalogs.